 Dr. Rose Kenny loves culinary immersion classes because they usually tell the full story of how a particular dish gets to the table, in addition to learning how to cook in different styles and how to make specific dishes.
 These course often include a historical and cultural component in the classes, adding to the broader picture of flavors native and significant to certain parts of the world and in different cultures.
 Dr. Kenny wanted to get the full context of the food she eats and has learned how to make over time.

 Dr. Rose Kenny continues to challenge herself to learn new cuisines and new skills in addition to her medical skills and education because she loves to learn and tries to grow in all areas she can outside of work.

 Dr. Rose Kenny moved to the Bend, Oregon area many years ago and has enjoyed all of the access to natural areas and outdoor activities that the area provides its residents.
-She is a physician at the Family Care Center in nearby Redmond, Oregon and works hard to provide her patients with the best possible care she can.
+Dr. Rose Kenny is a physician at the Family Care Center in nearby Redmond, Oregon and works hard to provide her patients with the best possible care she can.